*This post contains a Booking.com affiliate link

 We ordered a glass of red wine – this was Spain after all – and started to look online for a place to sleep.

-Melilla’s tax free status was evident in our bill and we were ecstatic over the two euro glasses of rioja.
+Melilla’s tax-free status was evident in our bill and we were ecstatic over the two euro glasses of Rioja.

 – Also because of its taste.